open-telemetry/opentelemetry-specification/specification/api-tracing.md

 used by all instrumented code within the program.

 A `Tracer` is more than just the code though.
 Each `Tracer` has a name and optionally a version.
-The API must provide [library developers][] a way to access a `Tracer` with a specific name and version.
+The API must provide [library developers][] a component to access a `Tracer` with a specific name and version.
 We'll call that component the `TracerProvider`.